GiuFu/Bobby-Phischer/readme.md

-# Bobby Phischer, the easier phishing tool for bad webisites
+# Bobby Phischer, the easiest phishing tool for bad webisites

 Bobby Phischer helps you understand how phishing works and how easy it is, everything it does is:
 * download page